stan-dev/pystan2/doc/external_cpp.rst

     fit = stan_model.sampling()
     print(fit)

 Compilation with external C++ can take longer than normally.
+The external C++ code is injected to the ``stanc`` translated C++ code.
+This injections is done automatically by PyStan before model compilation.